Light dark matter in a minimal extension with two additional real singlets: Introduction

-In case that the Higgs boson couples to DM also collider experiments may detect DM; for an overview of this subject we refer to~\cite{Englert:2011yb}.
+In case that the Higgs boson couples to DM, also collider experiments may detect DM; for an overview of this subject we refer to~\cite{Englert:2011yb}.
 Even that DM is expected not to show traces in the detector components, since it is expected to couple only very weakly to Standard Model~(SM) particles, it may be discovered as missing transversal momentum in collisions.
 In particular, in this way a DM candidate may enhance the invisible decay rate of a SM-like Higgs boson.
 Note that in the SM the only invisible decay channel of the Higgs boson ($h$) is via two electroweak $Z$ bosons which subsequently decay into pairs of neutrinos ($\nu$), that is, $h \to ZZ \to 4 \nu$.

-The collider experiments ATLAS~\cite{Aad:2008zzm} and CMS~\cite{Chatrchyan:2008aa} have measured upper limits on the spin-independent DM-nucleon scattering cross section~\cite{Aaboud:2017bja,Sirunyan:2018owy} as shown in Fig.~\ref{directlimits}.
+The collider experiments ATLAS~\cite{Aad:2008zzm} and CMS~\cite{Chatrchyan:2008aa} have measured upper limits on the spin-independent DM-nucleon scattering cross section~\cite{Sirunyan:2018owy,ATLAS:2020cjb}.
 Under the assumption that DM couples to the Higgs boson, these measurements provide the most stringent bounds available on light DM detection, far below the underground DM-nucleon direct-detection limits.
-However, as we can also see from the overview of direct detection experiments in this Fig.~\ref{directlimits}, the upper bounds for light {\em scalar} DM are far less stringent than for heavy DM particles with masses of ${\cal O} (100 \text{ GeV})$.
+However, the upper bounds for light {\em scalar} DM are orders of magnitudes less stringent than the bounds for heavy DM particles with masses of ${\cal O} (100 \text{ GeV})$.

-Let us in this context recall that interactions of DM with SM particles can also not be arbitrary small: Supposing that DM is produced dynamically in the evolution of the Universe, for decreasing annihilation cross sections of the DM particles to Standard Model particles, the annihilation processes become more and more rare in the evolution of the Universe and freeze out happens earlier - corresponding to a higher DM number density.
+Let us in this context recall that interactions of DM with SM particles can also not be arbitrarily small: supposing that DM is produced dynamically in the evolution of the Universe, for decreasing annihilation cross sections of the DM particles to Standard Model particles, the annihilation processes become more and more rare in the evolution of the Universe and freeze out happens earlier -- corresponding to a higher DM number density.
 Eventually this would lead to an overclosure of the Universe.

-Also light DM is restricted theoretically: If a light DM candidate, $\chi$, annihilates into {\em fermions}, $f$, that is, $\chi \chi \to \bar{f} f$, the corresponding cross section is proportional to the square of the mass of the DM particle, $m_\chi$.
-Therefore, a light DM particle gives a small annihilation cross section to fermions, which means that freeze out occurs earlier with a large DM number density.
-For this reason it is usually assumed that DM is heavier than about $2$~GeV, known as the Lee-Weinberg bound~\cite{Lee:1977ua}.
-However this bound refers to DM annihilation into fermions.
-If instead the annihilation occurs into bosons this bound does not apply - opening the window for light DM.
-This is our main motivation in this work to study light DM.